Tuesday, July 5, 2011

 And if I could, I would drink this white wine every chance I get.

 The Cocetti family are close personal friends of mine in Denver, Colorado.
-Their daughter is my 'soul sistah' and I have drank many a bottle glass at their house.
+Their daughter is my 'soul sistah' and I have drank many a

 If you go to their site, tell them Debbie sent you. (^-^)